 In this book, I share my experiences and the result of my extensive reading and reflection on the subject.
-Throughout my career, I have devoted most of my energy into what I believe in the most - the power of networking for personal and professional development.
+Throughout my career, I have devoted most of my energy into what I believe in more than anything - the power of networking in personal and professional development.